 - a.
 Coastline.
-No updates to the charted coastline are recommended for Sheet H11868 as no coastline data was collected. - b.
+Coastline is not present on this sheet.
+Concur - b.
 Inshore Islets.
-No updates to charted islets are recommended for Sheet H11868 as no islets were present within the sheet extents. - c.
+No islets were surveyed within Sheet H12008 Concur - c.
 Rocks.
-The seafloor covering H11868 was generally flat and featureless.
-No rocks or drying rocks were identified for the area covered by this sheet.
-Where a significant difference in depth existed between the chart and the BASE Surface, a sounding was placed in the S-57 feature file and was referenced in the Chart Comparison Spreadsheet in Section D.1.6.
+The seafloor covering H12008 was generally undulating with some areas exhibiting some seabed objects.
+No drying rocks were identified for the area covered by this sheet.
+There are however, several shoals that are awash.
+Where a significant difference in depth existed between the chart and the BASE Surface, a sounding or rock was placed in the S-57 feature file and was referenced in the Chart Comparison Spreadsheet in Section D.1.6.
+Concur